aditya-manit/aleo-node-checker/README.md

-# Aleo Node checker
+# Aleo Node Checker

-## Run App
+## Run the Application
+To start using the Aleo Node Checker, simply follow these steps:
 ```bash
 npm install
 npm run start
 ```

-# Preview and features
+# Overview and Features

+The Aleo Node Checker is a versatile and user-friendly tool designed to assess the health and status of any Aleo Node.
+Here are its key features:

-- **Node IP, REST API, Read Auth Token**: These input fields allow users to specify the Aleo Node they want to check.
-This signifies that the tool can be used to check the health of any Aleo Node, providing flexibility to the user.
+- **Node IP and REST API Port**: These fields enable users to connect to any Aleo Node by entering its IP address and REST API port number.
+This flexibility is crucial for a tool that's meant to service various nodes across the network.

-- **Check Health Button**: This button initiates the health check process.
-It's a user-friendly feature that allows obtaining a lot of information quickly and efficiently.

-- **Node Id and Account Address**: These results provide the basic identifiers for the node.
-They are useful for verification and record-keeping purposes.

-- **Block Height**: This metric tells users how up-to-date the node is.
-If the block height is lower than the current highest block, it indicates that the node is not fully synced and may not have the latest transactions.
+- **Block Height**: Displayed in the health results, this important metric informs users about the current block height of the node, indicating whether the node is synchronized with the latest blockchain data.

-- **Number Of Peers Connected**: This shows the node's connectivity.
-A well-connected node is more likely to stay up-to-date and less likely to miss transactions, contributing to the overall network robustness.
+- **Number Of Peers Connected**: This metric, also part of the health results, shows the number of peers connected to the node.
+A higher number suggests better connectivity and reliability in the network.

-- **Probability Of Availability**: This is a measure of the node's reliability.
-It might be calculated based on past uptime, response times, or other metrics.
-This information is crucial for ensuring a reliable network.

-- **DAS Running, DAS Catch Up Status, DAS Head of Catchup, DAS Head of Sampled Chain**: These metrics related to the Data Availability Sampling (DAS) protocol are critical for ensuring that data is available and can be retrieved by any node in the network.
-These detailed metrics can help identify potential issues.

-- **API Version**: This is the version of the Celestia API that the node is running.
-It's important for compatibility with other nodes and applications, ensuring smooth communication in the network.
+- **Latest Block Hash**: This result provides the hash of the most recent block processed by the node, offering an additional layer of verification and insight into the node's current state.

+- **State Root Hash**: Representing the current state of the node, this hash is a crucial piece of information for understanding the node's integrity and consistency with the blockchain.

+- **Peers Details**: This feature provides detailed information about each peer connected to the node, offering insights into the node's network environment and its interactions with other nodes.

-In conclusion, the Aleo Node Checker provides a comprehensive overview of a node's health and status, which can help node operators monitor their nodes and troubleshoot potential issues.
-Its user-friendly and flexible design makes it a useful tool for anyone involved in the Celestia network.
+The Aleo Node Checker is a valuable tool for node operators and network participants.
+It offers a comprehensive view of a node's health and status, assisting in monitoring, maintenance, and troubleshooting.
+Its intuitive design and detailed reporting make it an essential tool for anyone involved in the Aleo network.

 ![](images/before.png)
 ![](images/after.png)